 Thai Beef with Basil

-- 1 large red bell pepper, sliced into 1 to 2-inch strips
+- 1 red bell pepper, sliced thinly

-- 2 large shallots, thinly sliced
+- 1 medium onion, thinly sliced

-- 3 tablespoons fish sauce
+- 2 tablespoons fish sauce

-- 1 tablespoon palm sugar
+- 1 teaspoon sugar

-- Leaves from 1 bunch Thai basil
+- 1 bunch thai basil leaves, packed

-Heat wok over high heat and add the oil.
+Heat your wok over high heat and add the oil.
 Sear the beef until just browned, remove from the wok, and set aside.